Staying safe and government guidance

 - Ask other family members or friends who are not vulnerable themselves to drop off supplies.

 - Book online deliveries for your relative.

-- If you are worried about your relative getting supplies for home and don't have anyone nearby that can help, read our page on getting food and medication.
+- If you are worried about your relative getting supplies and don't have anyone nearby that can help, read our page on practical support.